 The primer or PVA plan starts with applying a PVA product, such as Regular or Undiluted PVA, that will stick to the surface.

 You’ll want to thoroughly coat the surface with the PVA straight from the tube or tub, depending on which one you purchase.

 You will need to let the PVA set until it becomes tacky before applying the compound.

 The good news about PVA is that it is a cheap, effective product.
 All you need is a paintbrush or roller that is from 4’ to 6’ in size to get started.

 However, the downside is that the PVA must be tacky for you to begin adding the compound.

-Plus, to properly apply the PVA to the surface will require walking back and forth to apply downward pressure.
+Plus, correctly applying the PVA to the surface will require walking back and forth to apply downward pressure.

 Be prepared to have PVA stuck on your shoes and perhaps your knees depending on how much pressing down is required.

-If the above two methods are not for you you can use Ardex 2-part self-levelling compound which is a product often used by commercial contractors.
+If the above two methods are not for you, you can use Ardex’s 2-part self-leveling compound, which is a product often used by commercial contractors.

 The advantage is that this product is relatively easy to use and can be applied to many different types of flooring.